-- (1) A party may contest an election in terms of section or (c) only if the party by not later than a date stated in the timetable for the election has submitted to the office of the Commission's local representative- - (a) in the prescribed format- - (i) a notice of its intention to contest the election; and - (ii) a party list; and - (b) a deposit equal to a prescribed amount, if any, payable by means of a bank guaranteed cheque in favour of the Commission. - (2) If it is an election in a district municipality which has one or more district management areas, a party intending to contest the election in such an area must submit a separate party list for the election in that area. - (3) The following documents must be attached to a party list when the list is submitted to the Commission: - (a) A prescribed acceptance of nomination signed by each party candidate; and - (b) a certified copy of that page of the candidate's identification document on which the candidate's photo, name and identity number appear. - (4) If a party omits to attach to its party list all the documents mentioned in subsection (3), the Commission must- - (a) notify the party in writing; and - (b) allow the party to submit the outstanding documents to the office of the Commission's local representative by not later than a date stated in the election timetable. - (5) The Commission must remove from a party list the name of a candidate in respect of whom an outstanding document has not been submitted by the date referred to in subsection (4).
+- (b) a deposit equal to a prescribed amount, if any, payable by means of a bank guaranteed cheque in favour of the Commission. - (2) If it is an election in a district municipality which has one or more district management areas, a party intending to contest the election in such an area must submit a separate party list for the election in that area. - (3) The following documents must be attached to a party list when the list is submitted to the Commission: - (a) A prescribed acceptance of nomination signed by each party candidate; and - (b) a copy of that page of the candidate's identity document on which the candidate's photo, name and identity number appear.

+[paragraph (b) substituted by section 2(b) of Act 14 of 2010]

+- (4) If a party omits to attach to its party list any of the documents mentioned in subsection (3), the Commission must- - (a) notify the party in writing by no later than the relevant date and time stated in the election timetable; and - (b) allow the party to submit the outstanding documents to the office of the Commission's local representative by no later than the date and time stated in the election timetable.